Ferris State University supports the development of new research directions and creative

-- The Student Research Fellowship (SRF) is intended to promote collaborative research projects between faculty and
+- The Summer Student Fellowship is intended to promote collaborative research and creative work projects between

-students at Ferris State University in the summer months.
-The program provides a focused and intensive research experience for the student
+faculty and students at Ferris State University in the summer months.
+The program provides a focused and intensive experience for the student by supporting

-by supporting full time work for the summer semester.
-For questions regarding the
+full time work for the summer semester.
+Applicaitons will be available in January

-SRF, contact the Office of Research and Sponsored Programs, [email protected]
+the Office of Research and Sponsored Programs at [email protected].